Help for learner drivers

 I've collated this page to help my students prepare themselves for taking their driving theory and practical driving test.
 Some of the information is suitable for anyone learning to drive, however I have collected some content specifically to help learner drivers who will be taking their driving test in Darlington, County Durham.

 Questions you may be asked on your driving test

 Below is a list of potential questions you will be asked on your test.
-You will be asked two of these safety questions below so you should become familiar with them so you can confidently answer them to get your test off to the best start. some will be about ancillary controles including wipers, demisters and some will be about the outside lighrs and how to check they are working fully effectively.
+You will be asked two of these safety questions below so you should become familiar with them so you can confidently answer them to get your test off to the best start. some will be about ancillary controls including wipers, demisters and some will be about the outside lights and how to check they are working fully effectively.
 You may also get questions about the compartments around the engine.
-Please find a picture of our actual car and we can identify wher each reservoir is when you open the bonnet.

-9. Show me / explain how you would check that the power-assisted steering is working before starting a journey.
+9. Tell me how you’d check the power-assisted steering is working before starting a journey.

-Answer: If the steering becomes heavy the system may not be working properly.
-Before starting a journey two simple checks can be made:
+If the steering becomes heavy, the system may not be working properly.
+Before starting a journey, 2 simple checks can be made.

 Gentle pressure on the steering wheel, maintained while the engine is started, should result in a slight but noticeable movement as the system begins to operate.
 Alternatively turning the steering wheel just after moving off will give an immediate indication that the power assistance is functioning.

 10. Tell me how you’d switch on the rear fog light(s) and explain when you’d use it/them.
 You don’t need to exit the vehicle.

 Operate switch (turn on dipped headlights and ignition if necessary).
 Check warning light is on.
 Explain use.